Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ---
 title: Query the Traceability APIs with Lexus
 ---
-Query data about API specifics and aggregate performance using the Amplify Central Traceability APIs.
+Query data about API specifics and aggregate performance using the Amplify Traceability APIs.

 ## Core concepts